 Cheap ones partly made of plastic can be found in UK supermarkets.
 It enables to remove the seeds from soft fruit.

 This jam was the most popular of the two at Fruit Day, even if both of them sold out.
 Maybe the colour, a bright deep red, played its part.
-Or, more importantly, the home-made scones we spread it on made the perfect tasting combination?
+Or, more importantly, the home-made scones we spread it on made the perfect combination on our tasting stall?

 To make the jam, I looked at Christine Ferber’s recipes*, and adopted a format in between her “marmelade” and her “gelée”.
 In fact we used to make this sort of jam at home when I was a child, and I have been replicating and adapting my mother’s methods for many years now.
 I also like to discuss jam recipes with people, so my recipe benefits from a combination of influences really.